 About the Oath

 The Oath of Honor provides the law enforcement profession with a concise, powerful and universal process by which officers can affirm and periodically reaffirm their ethical values and beliefs.
 This concise oath summarizes police values in a simple statement lending itself to continuous and convenient application in both public and professional settings.
 It is easily institutionalized, understood, and remembered.
-The following Law Enforcement Oath of Honor is recommended as by the International Association of Chiefs of Police as symbolic statement of commitment to ethical behavior.
+The following Law Enforcement Oath of Honor is recommended as by the International Association of Chiefs of Police as a symbolic statement of commitment to ethical behavior.

 The Law Enforcement Oath of Honor can be adjusted as appropriate for nations, countries or governments by inserting the appropriate terms.
 For example: